 As you may recall, marketing management is the process of translating your plan into results.
 It is also where we see so many professional services firms stumble.
 In this section, we will review the key steps in managing your strategic marketing campaign.
 We’ll put special emphasis on how you can overcome some of the most common challenges you are likely to encounter.

 1. Identify appropriate resources

 Let’s start with professionals’ time.
-In theory it should be easy to allocate some of your subject matter expert’s time to marketing and business development.
+In theory, it should be easy to allocate some of your subject matter expert’s time to marketing and business development.
 And doing so can increase the visibility of your firm’s expertise.
-Yet these requests run into two major hurtles.
+Yet these requests run into two major hurdles.

 Whichever alternatives you choose, the key takeaway is that you have to provide sufficient resources to make the approach successful.
 Fewer initiatives, fully implemented, always outperform a slew of under-resourced activities.
 Do less, but do it well.

 What gets implemented?
 Did your monthly webinars all happen as originally scheduled?
 Are your weekly blog posts published on time, or do they always slip?